Newton-based alternating methods for the ground state of a class of multi-component Bose-Einstein condensates: Extensions

 \subsection{The strategy for choosing $\lambda_k$ and $\mu_k$}

 Through the above arguments, the convergence of Algorithm \ref{alg:ANNI} for \eqref{equ:problem} is a direct consequence of the sufficient descent of $f(\mathbf{u},\mathbf{v})$ in each iteration as \eqref{equ:whole_descent}.
 To reach this purpose, the key is to guarantee that both $\lambda_k$ and $\mu_k$ are bounded and $\lambda_{\min}(J_{\mathbf{v}_k}(\mathbf{u}_k,\lambda_k))$, $\lambda_{\min}(J_{\mathbf{u}_{k+1}}(\mathbf{v}_k,\mu_k))\ge\gamma$ for some positive constant, according to the proof procedure.
-In Algorithm \ref{alg:ANNI}, these conditions are satisfied by choosing $\lambda_k,~\mu_k\in[\tau_1,\tau_2]$, where $\tau_1<\tau_2<\min\{\lambda_{\min}( \mathcal{A}_{\mathbf{v}}(\mathbf{u})),\lambda_{\min}( \mathcal{A}_{\mathbf{u}}(\mathbf{v}))\}$ for all unit $\mathbf{u},\mathbf{v}$.
+In Algorithm \ref{alg:ANNI}, these conditions are satisfied by choosing $\lambda_k,~\mu_k\in[\tau_1,\tau_2]$, where for all unit $\mathbf{u},\mathbf{v}$.

-In particular, if the two-component BEC problem \eqref{equ:problem} is discretized by the finite difference scheme, see section \ref{sec:numerical} for details, then $A_1$ and $A_2$ are irreducible nonsingular $M$-matrices.
+In particular, if the two-component BEC problem \eqref{equ:problem} is a result of the finite difference scheme discretizing \eqref{equ:spin-1/2}, see section \ref{sec:numerical} for details, then $A_1$ and $A_2$ are irreducible nonsingular $M$-matrices.
 We can select the $\lambda_k$ and $\mu_k$ as